Updated: Mar 5

-One of the Decatur areas earliest spring pollinators is the Mason Bee (genus Osmia).
-Mason Bees are a gentle, solitary, native bee.
+One of the Decatur area's earliest spring pollinators is the Mason Bee (genus Osmia).
+Mason Bees are a gentle, solitary bee.
 Unlike honey bees, they do not live in large colonies with a queen and thousands of worker bees.
 There are about 140 species of mason bees in North America.
+Georgia is home to some 19 native and introduced species of mason bees.

 Tolerant of cool early spring temperatures, adult Mason Bees only live for four to six weeks.
 During that time, they are very busy raising the next generation of bees.

 In late winter / early spring, adult female mason bees emerge, mate and begin looking for suitable holes in which to nest.
 Unlike Carpenter Bees, Mason Bees are incapable of boring their own holes.
-Instead, they seek out existing holes like dried hollow plant stems, or woodpecker holes in trees.
-They will also use holes left behind by nails in masonry or wood siding, and will move into artificial nesting boxes.
+Instead, they seek out existing cracks and crevices, dried hollow plant stems, or woodpecker holes left in trees.
+They will also use holes left behind by nails in brick masonry or wood siding, and will gladly move into artificial nesting boxes.

 Inside the hole, the female will -- like a mason -- construct a series of mud chambers, hence their name.
 Our red Georgia clay is a perfect building material for them.
 To encourage Mason Bees in your yard be sure to leave patches of bare, moist dirt available.